Marius-hubb/Implementing-Auditing-Policies/README.md

 <h2>Description</h2>

 The account audit policy defines the types of user actions or events to be recorded in the security logs.
-This lab demonstrates how to implement and configure audting policies in a system.
+This lab demonstrates how to implement and configure auditing policies in a system using GPOs.
 <h2>Lab walk-through:</h2>

 <p align="center">